monasser112/social-app/README.md

 - Use Postman to test the required APIs

   1. Get User Tweets : GET request to this endpoint (localhost/users)
-  2. Post a tweet:POST request to this endpoint(localhost/tweet)
+  2. Post a tweet: POST request to this endpoint(localhost/tweet)
-     - You shoud pass in the body of the request a userId and content of tweet  and make the content-type as "application/json". like below
+     - You shoud pass in the body of the request a userId and content of tweet  and make the content-type as `application/json`. like below
       `{
          "userId":3,//you can change value
          "content":"hello"//you can change value
       }`
   3. Post a comment on a tweet: request to this endpoint(localhost/tweets/:tweetId/comment)
-     - enter any Id for <tweetId> param.
+     - enter any Id for `tweetId` param.
      - You shoud pass in the body of the request a userId and content of tweet  and make the content-type as "application/json". like below
      `{
          "userId":3,//you can change value